BensonMunene/Retirement-Savings-Dashboard-/README.md

 # Retirement-Savings-Dashboard-
-Dashboard for calculating how much you should save for retirement
+Dashboard for calculating how much you should withdraw from your retirement portfolio invested in US and Global Bonds and Equities.